Eveleyy/mosyo/README.md

    - Go to the "Bot" section and create a bot
    - Copy the bot token

-4. Replace "YOUR_BOT_TOKEN" in `src/main.cpp` with your actual bot token.
+4. Create a file named `token` in the project root directory and paste your bot token into it.

 ## Building and Running